 4. Don’t’ Treat Your Soil Like Dirt

 Avoid walking on your soil by creating dedicated paths and building beds that are accessible.
 The more you step, till, and dig, the less healthy your soil will be over time.
 You want it to be light, full of organic matter, and moist enough that if you squeezed a handful, you might get a single drop of water.

 5. What Comes Out Must Go In

-It’s easy to forget that harvesting a 1 pound of vegetables removes a pound of water and nutrients from your soil.
-Over time, this will deplete the organic and nutritional content of the soil so it’s important to feed it.
+It’s easy to forget that harvesting a one-pound of vegetables removes a pound of water and nutrients from your soil.
+Over time, this will deplete the organic and nutritional content of the soil, so it’s important to feed it.
 I keep a compost pile in my hard for all of my organic waste.
-I also ask all of my neighbors for their unwanted leaves.
+I also ask all of my neighbours for their unwanted leaves.
 Each fall, I throw six to 8 inches of leaves on all of my garden beds.
 In the spring, I add a few inches of compost and sow my seeds directly into it.
 No tilling necessary.